Masayaelvin/book_lending_app/README.md

 2. **Borrow a Book:**
    - Click on a book title.
    - If not logged in, you will be redirected to a login page.
    - Create an account or log in to proceed.
+   - you'll be redirected to a page confirming the book has been borrowed.
+   - The book will now appear in **red** under **"My Books"**.

 3. **View Borrowed Books:**
    - After logging in, visit the **"My Books"** section from the navigation bar.
+   -click the BOOK library to view the the books again

 4. **Return a Book:**
    - Navigate to **"My Books"** and return any borrowed book.

----

-## 🤝 Contributing

-Feel free to submit issues and pull requests.
-Contributions are welcome! 🚀

----

-## 📜 License

-This project is licensed under the MIT License.
+   - simply click on the return button to return a book.

 ---

 Happy coding! 🎉
 ```